usdot-jpo-ode/TDx/spec-content/enumerated-types/EventType.md

 # EventType Enumerated Type
-The type of a WZDx road event.
+The type of a TDx road event.

 ## Values
 Value | Description